ietf-wg-keytrans/draft-arch/draft-ietf-keytrans-architecture.md

 ## Third-Party Management

-With the Third-Party Management deployment mode, a third party is responsible for the majority of the work of storing and operating the log, while the transparency log serves mainly to enforce access control and authenticate the addition of new entries to the log.
+With the Third-Party Management deployment mode, a third party is responsible for the majority of the work of storing and operating the log.
+The transparency log serves mainly to enforce access control and authenticate the addition of new entries to the log.
 All user queries are initially sent by users directly to the transparency log, and the log operator proxies them to the